 A positive outcome of fundoplication surgery is that the esophagus heals without the daily assault of stomach acid.
-While most people initially see an improvement in GERD, almost half of the patients either had symptoms return, had esophagitis (inflammation of the esophagus), required medication for symptoms or needed another operation after seven years.
+While most people initially see an improvement in GERD, almost half of the patients either had symptoms return, had esophagitis (inflammation of the esophagus), required medication for symptoms, or needed another operation after seven years.

 For some, the side effects of surgery are as troublesome as GERD.
-There can be bloating caused by gas buildup, swallowing problems and internal pain where the surgery was performed.
-It’s impossible to predict who will have complications and the fundoplication procedure cannot be reversed.
+There can be bloating caused by gas buildup, swallowing problems, and internal pain where the surgery was performed.
+It’s impossible to predict who will have complications, and the fundoplication procedure cannot be reversed.

 Like with many surgical solutions, alternative procedures are evolving and becoming more readily available.
 For example, the new LINX Reflux Management System14 is gaining attention as the procedure is less invasive and takes as little as 25 minutes.
 A device is implanted into the lower end of the esophagus that consists of weakly magnetized beads held in a ring on titanium wire.
 The beads separate to allow food and drinks to move into the stomach and then contract to keep stomach acid out of the esophagus.

 But don’t just take it from us – sometimes it helps to listen to others who are going through a similar experience.
 We are fortunate to have heard from acid reflux/GERD sufferers who have used our incline system and have had real results.
 Here are a few of their stories:

 “Even when I was taking Ranitidine every day, I was still getting lots of reflux.
-After using MedCline for three nights my reflux just went away and hasn’t come back.”
+After using MedCline for three nights, my reflux just went away and hasn’t come back.”
 Bill C. Age 66, California, Throat Cancer Survivor

 “I have not felt this good in ages.
 MedCline is magic!”
 Kelt M. Age 44, Michigan

 “Excellent product!
 MedCline has dramatically reduced my nighttime symptoms.
-In the three weeks I’ve been using it, I’ve been able to reduce the use of my prescription GERD medication by more than half and I’m expecting to soon be able to eliminate it entirely.”
+In the three weeks I’ve been using it, I’ve been able to reduce the use of my prescription GERD medication by more than half, and I’m expecting to soon be able to eliminate it entirely.”
 Mark K., DDS Age 74, California

 “I love my MedCline!
 I’ve only taken Zantac once since I began using it.
 When I eat foods that I know I shouldn’t, it lets me sleep without any reflux.
-It seems to be lessening the frequency of my nighttime flare ups as well.”
+It seems to be lessening the frequency of my nighttime flare-ups as well.”
 Amber Y. Age 31, Wyoming

 “MedCline is an amazing product.
 It got rid of my pregnancy GERD symptoms and helped to support my back and stomach so I could finally get a good night’s sleep.”
 Adele W. Age 34, California